The CFR’s programs equip Duke Divinity School students with the tools and resources to practice Christian reconciliation in their future ministries.

 - Understanding Implicit Bias: What are our biases, and how do we unlearn our unhelpful implicit associations?

-- White Supremacy Culture: How does white supremacy culture run counter to the gospel call to reconciliation, and how we can work towards dismantling racism?
+- Cultural Humility: How does white supremacy culture run counter to the gospel call to reconciliation, and how we can work towards dismantling racism by practicing cultural humility?

 Duke Divinity School is one of the country’s best centers for theological learning, with a historical commitment to reconciliation.
 In addition to the courses taught by the Center for Reconciliation faculty, many professors focus their core classes and advanced seminars in topics of reconciliation.